aspencoyle/hemat_bairdi_transcriptome/scripts/README.md

     2. all files needed for running GO-MWU, available [here](https://github.com/z0on/GO_MWU)

     3. The specific input files for GO-MWU that we created (suboptimal structurally, but required for GO-MWU to run)

+**11_obtaining_TPM_for_DEGs.Rmd**

+Takes a file of genes that are differentially-expressed (output from DESeq2) and cross-references it with the transcriptome used to create the kallisto index.
+It then extracts the TPM (transcripts per million) counts from the kallisto libraries created earlier in the pipeline.
+This produces a single table containing the following:

+- transcript and accession IDs for all inputted DEGs

+- all TPM counts from individual kallisto libraries for those DEGs

+**12_DEG_blast.ipynb**

+This script takes a newline-separated file of accession IDs for all DEGs and BLASTs it (using BLASTn)against all Alveolata nucleotide sequences, and then again for all Arthropoda nucleotide sequences.
+The goal is to determine whether a particular DEG is more likely to be _C. bairdi_ or _Hematodinium sp._

+**13_blastn_analysis.Rmd**

+Takes the results from our BLASTs in 12_DEG_blast.ipynb and examines the e-values to determine whether sequences are more likely to have originated from _C. bairdi_ or _Hematodinium sp._

+**21_ncbi_genome_blasts.ipynb**

+Takes the closest available genome to _C. bairdi_ (_C. opilio_), and the closest available genome to _Hematodinium sp_. (_Amoebophrya sp._) and BLASTs cbai_transcriptome_v2.0 (AKA cbai_hemat_transcriptomev2.0) in a variety of ways

+**hematodinium_analysis_functions.R**

+Contains a variety of functions created for the purpose of this project.
+Functions are called inside other R and Rmd scripts.